apache/trafficcontrol/docs/source/api/v3/cdns_name_snapshot.rst

 	:tm_user:    The username of the currently logged-in user
 	:tm_version: The full version number of the Traffic Ops server, including release number, git commit hash, and supported Enterprise Linux version

+:topologies:	An array of :term:`Topologies` where each key is the name of that Topology.

+	:nodes: An array of the names of the :term:`Edge-Tier` :term:`Cache Groups` in this :term:`Topology`. :term:`Mid-Tier` Cache Groups in the topology are not included.

 :trafficRouterLocations: An object containing keys which are the :ref:`names of Cache Groups <cache-group-name>` within the CDN which contain Traffic Routers

 	:backupLocations: An object that describes this :ref:`Cache Group's Fallbacks <cache-group-fallbacks>`